Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [ ] Yes.
 - [x] No.

 ### Which cloud deployment solution is used for Azure virtual machines and Azure SQL databases?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: Azure virtual machines:

 - [x] Infrastructure as a service (laaS).
 - [ ] Platform as a service (PaaS).
 - [ ] Software as a service (SaaS).

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
+### Which cloud deployment solution is used for Azure virtual machines and Azure SQL databases?
+To answer, select the appropriate options in the answer area.
+NOTE: Each correct selection is worth one point.
 Hot Area: Azure SQL databases

 - [ ] Infrastructure as a service (laaS).
 - [x] Platform as a service (PaaS).